IruneAI/Migrating-Non-Native-Cloud-Applications-project-starter-master/README.md

 ## Architecture Explanation
 This is a placeholder section where you can provide an explanation and reasoning for your architecture selection for both the Azure Web App and Azure Function.

 Azure WebApps are a a good choice under business context in which there is a need of lightweight applications and services.
-They provide:
+That was the case of this choice context.
+They provided us the following *advantageous* featues:
 - Continuous deployment with Git, Team Foundation Server, GitHub, and DevOps
 - Built-in autoscale and load balancing
 - Supports WordPress, Umbraco, Joomla!, and Drupal